Provide convenience to citizens at a price you can afford!

-Using eGov Contract VA-120413-BPI, all public entities throughout the Commonwealth of Virginia and the United States may negotiate, administer and contract with AISN to develop, install and maintain web-based systems for payment processing and related services.
+The contract is open to all public entities throughout the Commonwealth of Virginia and the United States and features flexible funding options.
 For zero-budget impact, agencies may optionally fund the system using constituent-paid convenience processing fees.

 AISN has been serving the Commonwealth of Virginia since 2012 and is a trusted PCI-DSS Level 3.2 service provider.